 The underlying pathology will often suggest what impairments and disabilities are likely to be present and that the team should look for.
 For example, knowing that someone has a stroke or other neurological lesion in the left cerebral hemisphere dramatically increases the chance of the person’s language impairment (aphasia).

-Once this was recognised, and communication was improved, he stopped wandering.
+Once this was recognised and communication was improved, he stopped wandering.
 He made a good recovery.

 The primary disease may be associated with other illnesses that the team should consider.
 For example, if someone who has had a subarachnoid haemorrhage starts to worsen with headache and drowsiness after two or three weeks, one should consider a diagnosis of hydrocephalus.
-One family thought Rivermead to have ‘worked a miracle through rehabilitation’ but, in truth, diagnosing hydrocephalus and getting a shunt inserted was the actual reason for the dramatic recovery.
+One family thought Rivermead to have ‘worked a miracle through rehabilitation’ but, in truth, diagnosing hydrocephalus and getting a shunt inserted was the reason for the dramatic recovery.

 The prognosis is often dependent on the underlying disease.
 Therefore it is crucial to know the diagnosis and the prognosis associated with the disease.
 The diagnosis determines the prognostic field, whether the person is likely to improve, deteriorate progressively or fluctuate over time.
 In addition, for some pathologies such as stroke and brain tumours, the diagnosis suggests specific features that may refine the prognosis.
-For example, urinary incontinence three days after stroke means a less good outcome is likely. (here) The histological features seen under a microscope can classify a glioblastoma and give a more accurate prognosis.
+For example, urinary incontinence three days after stroke means a less promising outcome is likely. (here) The histological features seen under a microscope can classify a glioblastoma and give a more accurate prognosis.

-Aspects of analysis of pathology.
+Some aspects of the analysis of pathogy.

 One critical point, which is only implicit in the graphic, is that the name or label given to the disease is extremely powerful.
 We are all used to the idea that the word, cancer, has very emotionally powerful connotations, often quite out of proportion to the actual significance for the individual.